rwblokzijl/Msc-thesis-EuroToken/thesis.md

 Before Alice can add the output of a block she received from Bob to her "spendable balance", the transaction from Bob first has to be finalised.
 To achieve this a validation is performed with Bob's associated validator.
 This is done by sending the validator a finality proposal.
+The whole transaction flow is illustrated in figure \ref{offline_transfer}.

 \begin{figure}[htp]
 \centering
 \resizebox{\textwidth}{!}{
-\includegraphics{./images/3_design/offline-transfer.png}
+\includegraphics{./images/3_design/offline-transfer-2.png}
 }
 \caption{Off-line transfer and finalisation}
-\label{offline}
+\label{offline_transfer}
 \end{figure}

 The finality proposal block includes notes a list of hashes that point to